Comparisons

 Where it wins vs. Acorns: Brand-specific ownership instead of diversified ETFs.
 Mature app with multi-year operating history.

-Where it loses: Subscription drag.
-No Trump Account routing.
+Where it loses: Subscription drag, and tiered rather than flat.
 No custodial accounts at the time of writing.
 Slyce vs. Grifin covers the head-to-head.

 Honest take: If you want spend-to-own and don't mind paying for the polished app and the longer track record, Grifin is the established option.
-If you want the same mechanic for free and can wait for our launch, Slyce.
+If you want the same mechanic at a flat price in a cleaner, simpler app, and can wait for our launch, Slyce.
 Grifin alternatives walks the broader competitive landscape.

 3. Stash — for round-ups plus debit-card cashback as stock